The IHG® Rewards Traveler Credit Card offers on this page are expired, as Chase is no longer accepting applications for this card.

 Benefits and Features

-The points you earn with the IHG® Rewards Club Traveler Credit Card can be used to book hotels nights and flights, and they also can be used to shop on IHG's online catalog or can be redeemed for gift cards.
-Our analysis found that when you use your points to book hotel nights—which we found to be the best redemption option—the points are worth $0.0064 each.
+The points you earn with the IHG® Rewards Traveler Credit Card can be used to book hotels nights and flights, and they also can be used to shop on IHG's online catalog or can be redeemed for gift cards.
+Our analysis found that when you use your points to book hotel nights—which we found to be the best redemption option—the points are worth half a cent each.
 For more information about how to get the most from your points, read our IHG Rewards Club program guide.

 - Staybridge Suites®